lingxiao/lingxiaoling.me/README.md

 ## Bug list ##

+0. when navigate back to home page, links do not work unless refresh home page first , but this only happens sometimes

 1. Images only load on refresh

-2. Navigate back do not load page when navigate to dead link
+2. [FIXED] Navigate to home page do not load when clicking from any child pages, prob has something to do w/ the default scroll features

-3. home page is wonkey
+3. [FIXED] home page is wonkey
 [FIXED]		1. on browser: the font is off.
 		problem is font is not delivered: